Overview

 Limited traffic shaping capabilities

 One of the challenges when using MockServer is its limited traffic shaping capabilities.
 Traffic shaping is the process of controlling the speed, volume, and nature of network traffic.
 It’s a valuable technique when trying to simulate real-world network conditions for applications, such as latency, packet loss, or bandwidth limits.
 Unfortunately, MockServer doesn’t inherently provide these features.
+This limitation might affect interactions with a web server serving static resources like HTML, CSS, and JavaScript, which are crucial for single page applications utilizing AJAX calls.

 While you can delay responses in MockServer to simulate network latency, the functionality doesn’t extend much beyond that.
 For instance, it lacks native support for simulating different network qualities, such as 3G or 4G, or varying conditions, such as congested networks.